-We’re pleased to announce that in our next BA community webinar we’ll be joined by Sarah Coleman of Business Evolution, who will be discussing the thorny issue of influencing without authority, which is extremely relevant to the BA world.
-Sarah’s session is entitled
+In this BA Community webinar, we were joined by Sarah Coleman of Business Evolution, who discussing the thorny issue of influencing without authority, which is extremely relevant to the BA world.
+Sarah’s session was entitled

 Influencing without Authority: Developing Organisational Intelligence

 The webinar was recorded and can be viewed below.

 If you’d like to hear about future webinars, and receive a handy newsletter every 4-6 weeks, you can

 As business analysts, project managers and transformation professionals we depend on the cooperation and collaboration with teams across our organization, our client, the extended supply chain and others for success.
 We need to be able to work confidently outside our formal areas of authority, to build high-performing matrix and virtual teams, to move easily across functional areas and geographies, and to build influence and support at all levels of the organization from the C-suite to operational levels.
 How can you work effectively under such circumstances to get things done either for yourself, in order to meet expectations and deadlines, or for your team?